 A month later, he landed at Dirk Hartog Island, Western Australia, and replaced the pewter plate left by Dirk Hartog in 1616 with a new one that bore a record of both of the Dutch visits.
 This plate is now known as the de Vlamingh Plate

 Black Swan Theory

-Today, the “black swan theory” or a “black swan event” is a metaphor that describes an event that comes as a surprise, has a significant impact, and is rationalised after the fact with the benefit of hindsight.
+Today, the “black swan theory” or a “black swan event” is a metaphor that describes an event that comes as a surprise, has a significant impact, and is rationalized after the fact with the benefit of hindsight.
 The term is based on the ancient saying that presumed black swans did not exist.
 A saying that became reinterpreted to teach a different lesson after black swans were discovered in the wild.
-The theory was developed by Nassim Nicholas Taleb.
+Nassim Nicholas Taleb developed the theory.

 Exploring Shipwrecks & Maritime Museums